hayfield/pointerly/README.md

 To initialise Pointerly, the `Pointerly.Init` function is passed a setup object which can have the following properties.

 * `shapeLayout` - the type of method that should be used to layout shapes.
 Can be of different types
-	* `string` - indicates a defined layout to use
+	* `string` - indicates a defined layout to use.
+Values available by default are
+		* `grid` - lay shapes out in a grid.
+Requires additional setup parameters
 	* `function(environment, setup)` - function to do the shape setup
-* `clickType` - string indicating the type of click method to use
+* `clickType` - string indicating the type of click method to use.
+Values available by default are
+	* `mouse` - click where the mouse is
+	* `screencenter` - click in the middle of the screen
 * `fixedViewBetweenEvents` - boolean to indicate whether the view should remain fixed after it is initially drawn.
 Set to `true` to fix the view, `false` for it to update as things happen
 * `onShapeClick` - function to call when a shape is clicked.
 Passed 2 parameters - the `environment` and `shape` that was clicked.
 * `homePosition` - object which specifies the settings of the home position.
 If unspecified, no home area will exist